SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

 This means that the HiveBoard and the host computer now form an **agent** of the swarm.
 Both share the same _Swarm Agent ID_, a unique identifier that each agent must hold for as long as it is a part of the swarm.
 The greeting procedure ensures that the host picks up the ID from the HiveBoard.

+!!! important
-> The Swarm IDs are determined by the HiveBoards themselves.
+    The Swarm IDs are determined by the HiveBoards themselves.
 Each HiveBoard has a UUID saved in its non-volatile memory that is provided to the host upon greeting.
 The instructions on how to flash an ID to the HiveBoard are written in [HiveMind's Readme](https://github.com/SwarmUS/HiveMind#readme).

 ## Testing the `moveBy` command